gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 - G59 Method of Travel to Work by Sex

 The reasons these got included and others didn't is twofold.
 1. Census Data is really granular.
 If you look at G59, the Table is Method of Travel by Sex.
-That By Sex, means that there's a cross-product happening between two categories.

-I excluded categories like
+That 'By Sex' means that there's a cross-product happening between two categories.
+Which results in massive data files.
+Hence why I excluded categories like
 - G17	Total Personal Income (Weekly) by Age by Sex
-because the amount of information in those is too much for a webpage to coherently display. *There's 110 age categories by a lot of income brackets*.
+The amount of information in those files is too much for a webpage to coherently display. *There's 110 age categories by a lot of income brackets*.
 And eventually what you'd want to do is reclassify these categories into new rolled up data, Such as 5 year groups.
 Which is a perfect reason to load the data into a database with cheap SQL features.
+(Next year maybe)

-and 2.
-Some of the table data didn't spark joy in my heart.
-And would probably not be easy to visualize with meaning.
+2. Some of the table data didn't spark joy in my heart.
+And it would probably not be hard or impossible to visualize with meaning in a web browser.

+And lastly, I'm not going to include SA1 level data.
+Only nerds know what their SA1 is and most people understand regions they can related to such as Post Codes and Suburbs generally relating to SA2 level data.
+Excluding SA1 data also helps save a bit of space.
+Than the above selection is about 2GB of data with SA1 and 800MB without.
+It's easier exclude them.

+**Later that same day**

+All the geographies from AUS--> SA2 are loaded for my above selected topics.
+About 788MB of JSON in the end, totalling 333186 items in DynamoDB.
+It took about ~20 minutes to load it all up over my bad internet.

+Nothing too dramatic happened in the load process.
+I altered the Lambda to respond with the new GeoLevel attribute and that's about that.

+I look forward to my next AWS Bill summary of activity to see if there's any crazy (>$1) expensive charges.
+Everything I read and calculated says it should only cost about 50 cents to do the load, and then regular request activity shouldn't be much.

+I did run a live count scan on the table.
+So that may cost a bit (< $1) with 800MB of data.
+800MB == 800000KB, 800000kb / 4kb unit cost = 200000 units.
+AWS Read Cost: $0.285 per million reads (ap-southeast-2/Sydney).
+I made 333186 reads.
+If I round up for simplicity 500K, 0.15 Cents USD.
+Roughly 20 Cents AUD.

+I only need to pay that price once.
+As of right now the DB is done!

+Now back to the front end.

+# Lambda edge case, G04 Age by Sex.

+#